seenaburns/Chroma/README.rst

     color + chroma.Color("#FF00FF")
     # #FF4DFF

 And there you have it.
-The `Documenation <https://chroma.readthedocs.org/en/latest/>`_ describes Chroma's functionality and usage in detail.
+The `documentation <https://chroma.readthedocs.org/en/latest/>`_ describes Chroma's functionality and usage in detail.

 Installation
 ------------